 Andrew Molera State Park, California

-While some of the beach campsites on this list can be accessible by ferry, some of them can be reached only via kayaks.
+While some of the beach campsites on this list can be accessible by ferry, some of them can be reached only via kayaks or other personal watercraft.

 Biscayne National Park, Florida

 Looking for remote beach camping in Florida?